-- The total amount received or accrued from the disposal - Excluded - amounts included in gross income for income tax purposes - amounts repaid or repayable or a reduction in the sale price i.e. market value at date of death.
+- The total amount received or accrued from the disposal - Excluded - amounts included in gross income for income tax purposes - amounts repayable or a reduction in the sale price in the year of disposal i.e. market value at date of death.